Community Development District (CDD) Fees

 How are CDD Fees Paid?

-CDD Fees are paid as part of a homeowner's property taxes.
+CDD fees are paid as part of a homeowner's property taxes.

 Therefore, if you used a mortgage to purchase your home, your mortgage payment each month will account for:

-(1) the principle
+(1) the principal

 (2) interest